TomasM30/FEUP-LDTS-FROGGER/README.md

 **Problem in Context**

 In our game, we have several objects that that may or not move across the screen.
-We need to display tgem on the screen and allow the user to interact with it.
+We need to display them on the screen and allow the user to interact with them.

 **Patterns**